-The RAINBOX® 3S crate walls used to create the inspection channels must always be cut before installation.
+The RAINBOX® 3SR crate walls used to create the inspection channels must always be cut before installation.

-Ensure that all cut outs in side wall of crates are removed to create an inspection channel through the crate structure.
+Ensure that all cut outs in the wall of crates are removed to create an inspection channel through the crate structure as required.